istio/istio.io/content/en/news/releases/1.30.x/announcing-1.30/change-notes/index.md

 - **Improved** endpoint selection for multi-network environments to use the gateway for network-specific endpoints when the local proxy network is unset.

 - **Improved** sidecar proxy service namespace selection.
-When configuring sidecar proxies if a hostname exists in multiple namespaces, Istio now prefers Kubernetes services and falls back to the oldest non-Kubernetes service (e.g. `ServiceEntry`) by creation time.
+When configuring sidecar proxies, if a hostname exists in multiple namespaces, Istio now prefers Kubernetes services and falls back to the oldest non-Kubernetes service (e.g. `ServiceEntry`) by creation time.
 Previously, the first visible namespace alphabetically was chosen.

 - **Added** opt-in synthesis of `x-forwarded-client-cert` at ambient waypoints.
 Setting the annotation `ambient.istio.io/xfcc-include-client-identity: "true"` on a waypoint `Gateway` (or its `GatewayClass`) causes the waypoint to overwrite XFCC on forwarded requests with an entry populated from the ztunnel-provided source workload SPIFFE identity, so upstream apps can see the originating client.
 Any inbound XFCC value is replaced.
 Waypoints without the annotation are unaffected.
   ([Issue #54995](https://github.com/istio/istio/issues/54995))

-- **Added** support for TLSRoute termination and mixed mode ([Issue #55728](https://github.com/istio/istio/issues/55728))
+- **Added** support for `TLSRoute` termination and mixed mode.
+  ([Issue #55728](https://github.com/istio/istio/issues/55728))

 - **Added** `PILOT_GATEWAY_TRANSPORT_SOCKET_CONNECT_TIMEOUT` environment variable to configure the transport socket connect timeout on gateway listeners.
 The default remains 15 seconds.
 Set to `0s` to disable the timeout for workloads that require longer TLS handshake times.
   ([Issue #56320](https://github.com/istio/istio/issues/56320))

-- **Added** HTTP compression capability (`gzip`, `zstd`) to HTTP server of pilot-agent.
+- **Added** HTTP compression capability (`gzip`, `zstd`) to the HTTP server of pilot-agent.
   ([Issue #58697](https://github.com/istio/istio/issues/58697))

-- **Added** input validation for `traffic.sidecar.istio.io/excludeInterfaces` annotation to ensure only valid Linux interface names are accepted, preventing iptables parameter injection.
+- **Added** input validation for `traffic.sidecar.istio.io/excludeInterfaces` annotation to ensure only valid Linux interface names are accepted, preventing `iptables` parameter injection.
   ([Issue #58781](https://github.com/istio/istio/issues/58781))

 - **Added** support for loading multicluster remote secrets from a local filesystem path specified by `PILOT_MULTICLUSTER_KUBECONFIG_PATH`.
 When set, Istiod watches the mounted directory (for `.yaml` or `.yml` keys) and dynamically updates remote cluster registrations.
 If both `PILOT_MULTICLUSTER_KUBECONFIG_PATH` and `LOCAL_CLUSTER_SECRET_WATCHER` are set, `PILOT_MULTICLUSTER_KUBECONFIG_PATH` takes precedence.
   ([Issue #58927](https://github.com/istio/istio/issues/58927))

-- **Added** experimental support for agentgateway in istio.
+- **Added** experimental support for agentgateway in Istio.
 Agentgateway configuration can be enabled through the `PILOT_ENABLE_AGENTGATEWAY` feature flag.
-Istio supports agentgateway configuration via the gateway API resources.
+  Istio supports agentgateway configuration via the Gateway API resources.
   ([Issue #59209](https://github.com/istio/istio/issues/59209))

-- **Added** CIDR address support for ServiceEntry in ambient mode.
-ServiceEntries with CIDR addresses (e.g., `10.0.0.0/24`) are now propagated to ztunnel, enabling longest-prefix-match routing for traffic destined to IP ranges.
+- **Added** CIDR address support for `ServiceEntry` in ambient mode. `ServiceEntries` with CIDR addresses (e.g., `10.0.0.0/24`) are now propagated to ztunnel, enabling longest-prefix-match routing for traffic destined to IP ranges.
   ([Issue #59797](https://github.com/istio/istio/issues/59797))

-- **Added** Initial HTTP/2 stream and connection window sizes for HBONE CONNECT upstream clusters (generated for waypoints and east-west gateways) can be configured using feature flags `PILOT_HBONE_INITIAL_STREAM_WINDOW_SIZE` and `PILOT_HBONE_INITIAL_CONNECTION_WINDOW_SIZE`.
+- **Added** the ability to configure initial HTTP/2 stream and connection window sizes for HBONE CONNECT upstream clusters (generated for waypoints and east-west gateways) via feature flags `PILOT_HBONE_INITIAL_STREAM_WINDOW_SIZE` and `PILOT_HBONE_INITIAL_CONNECTION_WINDOW_SIZE`.
 These may be used to reduce unwanted buffering.
   ([Issue #59961](https://github.com/istio/istio/issues/59961))

-- **Added** an `istio.io/connect-strategy` annotation to ServiceEntries to allow different DNS connection semantics.
+- **Added** an `istio.io/connect-strategy` annotation to `ServiceEntries` to allow different DNS connection semantics.
 Users can set this to `RACE_FIRST_TCP_CONNECT` when DNS servers return multiple A records and the client should test each endpoint and pick the first one that results in a successful TCP connection.
   ([Issue #59083](https://github.com/istio/istio/issues/59083))

 - **Added** failover priority support for DNS clusters.
   ([Issue #58674](https://github.com/istio/istio/issues/58674))

 - **Added** configurable DNS upstream timeout via `DNS_FORWARD_TIMEOUT` environment variable.
 The default timeout remains 5 seconds.
 Users can increase the timeout for high-latency DNS servers or decrease it to reduce user-impacting latency when DNS servers are unresponsive (fail faster to try next server sooner).
-Set via `DNS_FORWARD_TIMEOUT=10s` in istio-proxy container or mesh-wide via `proxyMetadata`.
+Set via `DNS_FORWARD_TIMEOUT=10s` in the `istio-proxy` container or mesh-wide via `proxyMetadata`.
   ([Issue #59813](https://github.com/istio/istio/issues/59813))

 - **Added** support for TLS passthrough listeners on east-west gateways, allowing non-HBONE ports to be exposed via the Gateway API (e.g., to route traffic to the Kubernetes API server across network boundaries).
 This requires `AMBIENT_ENABLE_MULTI_NETWORK` to be enabled.
   ([Issue #59223](https://github.com/istio/istio/issues/59223))

 - **Added** namespace-level traffic distribution annotation.
-Services inherit traffic distribution from namespace annotation when not explicitly set on the service.
+Services inherit traffic distribution from the namespace annotation when not explicitly set on the service.
   ([Issue #58701](https://github.com/istio/istio/issues/58701))

-- **Added** DYNAMIC_DNS wildcard ServiceEntry support for sidecar proxies for both MESH_INTERNAL and MESH_EXTERNAL locations.
+- **Added** `DYNAMIC_DNS` wildcard `ServiceEntry` support for sidecar proxies for both `MESH_INTERNAL` and `MESH_EXTERNAL` locations.
   Enables L7 HTTP routing (via Host header) and L4 TLS routing (via SNI) with observability for wildcard hosts (e.g., `*.example.com`) in traditional sidecar mode.
 Note that it is possible to spoof SNI for TLS connections that match the wildcard host.
-E.g. a client connecting to `foo.example.com` could connect via SE `*.example.com`  while having SNI set to `bar.example.com`.
+  E.g. a client connecting to `foo.example.com` could connect via `ServiceEntry` `*.example.com` while having SNI set to `bar.example.com`.
   ([Issue #58244](https://github.com/istio/istio/issues/58244))

 - **Added** `TrafficExtension` API to the extensions package, enabling first-class support for Lua extensibility.

-- **Enabled** `protocol: TLS` Gateway listeners by default.** Gateway listeners with `protocol:
+- **Enabled** `protocol: TLS` Gateway listeners by default.
+Gateway listeners with `protocol:
-TLS` (used for TLS passthrough via `TLSRoute`) are now accepted without requiring `PILOT_ENABLE_ALPHA_GATEWAY_API=true`, since TLSRoute graduated to GA in Gateway API `v1.5.0`.
+  TLS` (used for TLS passthrough via `TLSRoute`) are now accepted without requiring `PILOT_ENABLE_ALPHA_GATEWAY_API=true`, since `TLSRoute` graduated to GA in Gateway API `v1.5.0`.

-- **Fixed** an issue preventing the usage of Kubernetes User Namespaces (hostUsers: false) pods together with istio-cni, support is limited to operating systems with nsenter binary.  ([Issue #58750](https://github.com/istio/istio/issues/58750))
+- **Fixed** an issue preventing the usage of Kubernetes User Namespaces (`hostUsers: false`) pods together with istio-cni.
+Support is limited to operating systems with the `nsenter` binary. ([Issue #58750](https://github.com/istio/istio/issues/58750))

 - **Fixed** Gateway API CORS handling: properly parse the `Origin` header when wildcard origins are used, ignore unmatched preflights, and apply stricter `Origin` header parsing overall.
   ([Issue #59018](https://github.com/istio/istio/issues/59018), [Issue #59026](https://github.com/istio/istio/issues/59026))

-- **Fixed** an issue where waypoints failed to add the TLS inspector listener filter when only TLS ports existed, causing SNI-based routing to fail for wildcard ServiceEntry with `resolution: DYNAMIC_DNS`.
+- **Fixed** an issue where waypoints failed to add the TLS inspector listener filter when only TLS ports existed, causing SNI-based routing to fail for wildcard `ServiceEntry` resources with `resolution: DYNAMIC_DNS`.
   ([Issue #59024](https://github.com/istio/istio/issues/59024))

 - **Fixed** error wrapping in file-based config store to use `%w` verb, enabling proper error chain propagation with `errors.Is()` and `errors.As()`.
   ([Issue #59078](https://github.com/istio/istio/issues/59078))

-- **Fixed** Gateway API `tls.Options[gateway.istio.io/tls-terminate-mode]` to properly override TLS mode after CACertificateRefs processing.
+- **Fixed** Gateway API `tls.Options[gateway.istio.io/tls-terminate-mode]` to properly override TLS mode after `CACertificateRefs` processing.
   ([Issue #59098](https://github.com/istio/istio/issues/59098))

-- **Fixed** a nil pointer dereference in ServiceEntry validation for DYNAMIC_DNS resolution that could crash istiod.
+- **Fixed** a nil pointer dereference in `ServiceEntry` validation for `DYNAMIC_DNS` resolution that could crash istiod.
   ([Issue #59171](https://github.com/istio/istio/issues/59171))

-- **Fixed** `cni` agent behavior to respect excludeNamespaces config so that behavior is consistent between the plugin and agent.
+- **Fixed** `cni` agent behavior to respect `excludeNamespaces` config so that behavior is consistent between the plugin and agent.
   ([Issue #59295](https://github.com/istio/istio/issues/59295))

-- **Fixed** istiod crashing when `PILOT_ENABLE_AMBIENT=true`, but not `AMBIENT_ENABLE_MULTI_NETWORK` is set and a `WorkloadEntry` resource exists with a different network than the local cluster.
+- **Fixed** istiod crashing when `PILOT_ENABLE_AMBIENT=true` but `AMBIENT_ENABLE_MULTI_NETWORK` is not set and a `WorkloadEntry` resource exists with a different network than the local cluster.
   ([Issue #59321](https://github.com/istio/istio/issues/59321))

 - **Fixed** an issue preventing multi-cluster waypoint routing with single network (no east-west gateway). ([Issue #58133](https://github.com/istio/istio/issues/58133))

 - **Fixed** an issue where an `HTTPRoute` with no `backendRefs` returned an HTTP 500 status code instead of the expected 404.
 Per the Gateway API specification, routes without any backend references should return 404, while routes with backend references that all have zero weight should return 500.
   ([Issue #59356](https://github.com/istio/istio/issues/59356))

-- **Fixed** multi-cluster installations trying to validate the wrong trust domain when the control plane does not have an updated `istio-reader` `ClusterRole`, failing to read the trust domain from the remote ConfigMap.
-Now, istiod will fallback to using the trust domain specified in the local mesh config until it can read the remote one.
+- **Fixed** multi-cluster installations trying to validate the wrong trust domain when the control plane does not have an updated `istio-reader` `ClusterRole`, failing to read the trust domain from the remote `ConfigMap`.
+Now, istiod will fall back to using the trust domain specified in the local mesh config until it can read the remote one.
   ([Issue #59474](https://github.com/istio/istio/issues/59474))

-- **Fixed** applying multiple VirtualService for the same hostname to waypoints.
+- **Fixed** applying multiple `VirtualService` resources for the same hostname to waypoints.
   ([Issue #59483](https://github.com/istio/istio/issues/59483))

-- **Fixed** a bug when E/W gateway occasionally routed HBONE connections to a wrong service due to incorrect connection pooling in Envoy.
+- **Fixed** a bug where E/W gateway occasionally routed HBONE connections to a wrong service due to incorrect connection pooling in Envoy.
   ([Issue #58630](https://github.com/istio/istio/issues/58630))

-- **Fixed** gateway deployment controller rejecting DaemonSet kind during reconciliation.
+- **Fixed** gateway deployment controller rejecting `DaemonSet` kind during reconciliation.
   ([Issue #59498](https://github.com/istio/istio/issues/59498))

-- **Fixed** an issue where all Gateways were restarted after istiod was restarted.
+- **Fixed** an issue where all `Gateways` were restarted after istiod was restarted.
   ([Issue #59709](https://github.com/istio/istio/issues/59709))

-- **Fixed** kubelet health probe failures for ambient mesh pods on AWS EKS when using Security Groups for Pods (branch ENI). istio-cni now detects branch ENI pods and adds ip rules to route probe traffic via the veth pair instead of VPC fabric.
+- **Fixed** kubelet health probe failures for ambient mesh pods on AWS EKS when using Security Groups for Pods (branch ENI). istio-cni now detects branch ENI pods and adds IP rules to route probe traffic via the veth pair instead of VPC fabric.
   Gated behind `AMBIENT_ENABLE_AWS_BRANCH_ENI_PROBE` (enabled by default).

 - **Fixed** istiod pushing unreachable IPv6 gateway endpoints to IPv4-only proxies (and vice versa) in multi-network meshes with dualstack east-west gateway load balancers.

-- **Fixed** a race condition that caused a panic when HTTPRoutes where added then immediately removed.
-This could occur when a user applied an HTTPRoute, then deleted it before the controller had a chance to process it.
+- **Fixed** a race condition that caused a panic when `HTTPRoutes` were added then immediately removed.
+This could occur when a user applied an `HTTPRoute`, then deleted it before the controller had a chance to process it.

-- **Fixed** HTTPRoute and GRPCRoute can now coexist on the same gateway hostname without conflicts.
+- **Fixed** an issue preventing `HTTPRoute` and `GRPCRoute` from coexisting on the same gateway hostname without conflicts.
   ([Issue #59222](https://github.com/istio/istio/issues/59222))

 - **Fixed** `GetAllAddressesForProxy` returning unreachable service addresses to proxies when the `DefaultAddress` IP family does not match the proxy's supported IP family.

-- **Fixed** ReferenceGrant `to` field to handle multiple entries; previously only the last entry was effective, causing incorrect `RefNotPermitted` for references that matched an earlier entry.
+- **Fixed** `ReferenceGrant` `to` field to handle multiple entries; previously only the last entry was effective, causing incorrect `RefNotPermitted` for references that matched an earlier entry.

-- **Fixed** status reporting for Gateway and ListenerSet resources to comply with the Gateway API specification `v1.5.0`.
+- **Fixed** status reporting for `Gateway` and `ListenerSet` resources to comply with the Gateway API specification `v1.5.0`.
-It changes Gateway status reporting to report the number of ListenerSets to be reported in `AttachedListenerSets` field of the Gateway resource, instead of the number of Listeners.
-It also changes status reporting for ListenerSets to report the number of routes attached to each listener in the ListenerSet.
+  It changes `Gateway` status reporting to include the number of `ListenerSets` in the `AttachedListenerSets` field of the `Gateway` resource, instead of the number of Listeners.
+It also changes status reporting for `ListenerSets` to report the number of routes attached to each listener in the `ListenerSet`.

 - **Fixed** a bug where the default `percent` for `retryBudget` in `DestinationRule` was incorrectly set to 0.2% instead of the intended 20%. ([Issue #59504](https://github.com/istio/istio/issues/59504))

-- **Fixed** a bug where `retryBudget` set in a DestinationRule's top-level `trafficPolicy` was silently dropped when the destination also had a subset with its own `trafficPolicy`.
+- **Fixed** a bug where `retryBudget` set in a `DestinationRule`'s top-level `trafficPolicy` was silently dropped when the destination also had a subset with its own `trafficPolicy`.
   Additionally, the `retryBudget` defined at the subset level was also ignored.
   ([Issue #59667](https://github.com/istio/istio/issues/59667))

-- **Fixed** stale `status.addresses` not being cleared when a ServiceEntry is updated such that it no longer qualifies for IP auto-allocation.
+- **Fixed** stale `status.addresses` not being cleared when a `ServiceEntry` is updated such that it no longer qualifies for IP auto-allocation.
   ([Issue #58974](https://github.com/istio/istio/issues/58974))

 - **Fixed** a race condition that caused intermittent "proxy::h2 ping error: broken pipe" error logs.